 Based on the NPMRDS data, corridors in the region move traffic efficiently even during peak traffic demand.
 While congestion is not a widespread problem, some specific locations were identified where traffic congestion is regular and predictable.
-Traffic congestion is not just an inconvenience to drivers sitting in it, it causes air pollution that can pose a serious health risk.
+Traffic congestion is not just an inconvenience to drivers, it causes air pollution that can pose serious health risks.

-These locations are identified below, along with proposed improvements.
+These locations are identified below along with proposed improvements.

-Locations with Congestion on the network Road/Intersection Municipality Description and Notes NH108 at Spaulding Turnpike Dover Congestion is constant during weekdays and weekends.
+Road/Intersection Municipality Description and Notes NH108 at Spaulding Turnpike Dover Congestion is constant during weekdays and weekends.
 The configuration is beyond capacity.
 A double roundabout has been proposed and is programmed in the Metro Plan for year 2043.
-Final design and planning will require coordination with the NHDOT turnpikes bureau.
-NH16 at NH153 Wakefield Long traffic queues are regular on weekends likely due to recreational traffic (northbound on Fridays; southbound on Sundays).
+Final design and planning will require coordination with the NHDOT Turnpikes Bureau.
+NH16 at NH153 Long traffic queues are regular on weekends likely due to recreational traffic (northbound on Fridays; southbound Sundays).
 NHDOT is monitoring the signal for timing adjustments.
 Updated signal green-time and traffic prioritization could be an alternative to additional lanes.
 US202 at NH125 Rochester Evening eastbound traffic causes regular congestion on US202 between the NH125 interchange to the Maine border.

-Locations with Congestion on the network cont.
+Locations with Congestion on the Network

 NH11 at Spaulding Turnpike Rochester Evening northbound congestion is regular from Spaulding Exit 15 through the commercial corridor along NH11.
 Especially heavy on weekends with northbound recreation traffic.
 A widening project has been developed by Rochester to improve traffic flow and is programmed in the Ten Year Plan.
 US4 at Spaulding Turnpike Dover Heavy eastbound traffic in the morning.
 This congestion was observed prior to completion of the roundabout at the end of US4 as part of the Newington-Dover construction project.
 Post construction analysis will be conducted to assess the roundabout's effectiveness.